 At the interview, the person will have an opportunity to say if they want a male or female interviewer and/or interpreter when they have the main asylum interview.

-They will be given a copy of the screening interview record.
-It is important to go through it to make sure their answers were written down correctly and that they gave accurate information.
+When the interview is completed, they will be given a copy of the screening interview record.
+It is important to go through it with your client to make sure their answers were written down correctly and that they gave accurate information.
 They may have had difficulties with the interpreter or the questions that were asked.
 If there were problems with the interview, the advisor must consider whether to make representations to the Home Office before the main interview.

 Substantive interview (main interview)

-The substantive interview is the most important and will last several hours.
+The substantive asylum interview may take place months or even a year or more after the screening interview.
+It is the most important and will last several hours.

 The applicant should be given an interpreter of their choice of gender and preferred language.